ChrisMaherLab/SV-Hotspot/README.md

 All other parameters are optional and a default value was assigned to each (run ```sv-hotspot.pl --help``` for more details).

 <br>

 <b>IMPORTANT NOTES:</b>

 * To prepare all your files, please look carefully at the examples provided in <b>test_data</b> and do accordingly.
+* Structural variant types must be in the format of THREE letters.
+Possible SV types the tool accepts are: ```BND, DEL, DUP, INS, INV```.
 * All files headers should be the same as the ones in the examples files.
 * The chromosome names in all files should be consistent and in the format of <b>chr#</b>.
 * The feature name in the annotation file should be the same as the one in the expression file.